Tate Modern

 Warhol to Banksy: Tate Modern & Street Art Private Tour

-• Walk to the Tate Modern, and enjoy an expertly guided 1.5-hour tour of this famous treasure trove of contemporary art.
+• Visit the Tate Modern, and enjoy an expertly guided 1.5-hour tour of this famous treasure trove of contemporary art;

-• Admire the converted power station, famous for its 99m tall brick tower, just shorter than St Paul’s Cathedral, and enter the famously spacious turbine hall
+• Admire the museum building, a converted power station famous for its 99m tall brick tower, and enter the vast and dramatic turbine hall;

-• See world-famous art - paintings, sculpture, installations, performances, and video - by a vast range of artists, including Picasso, Rothko, Warhol, Dali, Chiriko, Beuys, Fontana, Hirst, Barlow, Gallagher and more.
+• See world-famous art by a wide range of artists in the museum's Permanent Collection, including works by Picasso, Rothko, Warhol, Dali, Beuys, Fontana, Hirst, Barlow, Gallagher and more;

-• Enjoy a stroll along the river - with stunning views of London, towards the Southbank Centre
+• Enjoy a stroll along the River Thames, with lovely views of London along the way;

-• Explore Europe’s largest centre for the arts, a vast and lively complex of art and performance venues, famous for its Brutalist architecture.
+• Pass by Southbank Centre, Europe’s largest centre for the arts, a vast and lively complex of art and performance venues, famous for its Brutalist architecture;

-• Walk towards Waterloo to see famous muralist Lionel Stanhope’s superhero Covid tribute to the NHS
+• Walk towards Waterloo to see the Covid pandemic tribute to the NHS superheroes by famous muralist Lionel Stanhope;

-• Finally, head beneath the streets and rumbling platforms of London’s Waterloo Station to discover Southbank’s hidden treasure trove of street art and graffiti: the Leake Street Arches and Street Art tunnels started by none other than Banksy in 2008.
+• Head beneath the streets and rumbling platforms of Waterloo Station to discover the Leake Street Arches and Street Art tunnels, started by none other than Banksy in 2008.

 x